BootleggersROM/ExtraStuff/docs/bootleg_share_xda_thread_template.md

 [IMG="Intro Part"]https://raw.githubusercontent.com/BootleggersROM/ExtraStuff/main/images/xdathread/01-intro.png[/IMG]

 [B]Bootleggers ROM[/B] is an aftermarket firmware based on AOSP with some patches and fixes from LineageOS and various other projects.
-The idea is to bring custom features and some of the most useful apps on your device, with the goal of [B]Making you feel like 家[/B].
+The idea is to bring custom features and some of the most useful apps to your device, with the goal of [B]Making you feel like 家[/B].

-With an almost stable source, this ROM is also packed with some custom wallpapers (avaliable on the system wallpaper app), ringtones, fonts, and themes to bring to your device into a more fresh look and give you always a good experience.
+With an almost stable source, this ROM is also packed with some custom wallpapers (available on the system wallpaper app), ringtones, fonts, and themes to bring your device a fresh look and give you always a good experience.

-Also, we got our [URL="https://t.me/keepthebootleg"]Telegram Group[/URL] to talk about the ROM, share some love, ideas or even have fun with us!
+Also, we got our [URL="https://t.me/keepthebootleg"]Telegram Group[/URL] to talk about the ROM, share some love, and ideas, or even have fun with us!

 [IMG="Features Part"]https://raw.githubusercontent.com/BootleggersROM/ExtraStuff/main/images/xdathread/02-features.png[/IMG]

-Some of the features that are included on this ROM are:
+Some of the features that are included in this ROM are:
 [CODE]
 * Our custom Launcher3 fork with features and tweaks to make it your own
 * A selection of themes, fonts, and more personalization options (from custom fonts to UI Styles)
-* A selection of useful apps to help you on your daily usage
+* A selection of useful apps to help you with your daily usage
-* The Bootleg Dumpster, where you can get a lot of option and features that you want to tweak on your device
+* The Bootleg Dumpster, where you can get a lot of options and features that you want to tweak on your device
 * And more to come!
 [/CODE]

 If we're missing a feature you enjoy, please let us know on our telegram group, we're always up to listen to our users on suggestions and feature requests!

 [IMG="Thanks Section"]https://raw.githubusercontent.com/BootleggersROM/ExtraStuff/main/images/xdathread/04-thanks.png[/IMG]
-Thanks to this people, this ROM could be possible, so, i have to give a big thanks to:
+Thanks to these people, this ROM could be possible, so, I have to give a big thanks to:
 [CODE]* Shishu (For being there)
 * Ground Zero ROMs Team
 * AOSPExtended